☝️sTokens in Symbiosis

 In order to assure the token's credibility, the equivalent amount of the underlying asset is usually locked in a smart contract or held by a custodian, which can be audited to confirm that each wrapped token is fully backed.

-Choice of Tokens for Synthesis
+Transit Tokens: Choice of Tokens for Synthesis

-Transit tokens: WETH and specific stablecoins can be seen as transit tokens in the Symbiosis protocol, since they are used to enable cross-chain operations within the protocol.
+Transit tokens: WBTC, WETH and specific stablecoins can be seen as transit tokens in the Symbiosis protocol, since they are used to enable cross-chain operations within the protocol.

-sTokens usage
+sTokens Usage

 Stablecoins